 Don’t fall for the “rare” tag; report the breeder to the kennel clubs so that such false advertisements and fraud, of selling crossbred black Maltese puppies as purebred, are reduced!

-Black Maltese have become all the rage now, with many folks around the world wanting one.
+Brown and black Maltese have become all the rage now, with many folks around the world wanting one.
 However, if you were paying attention, you know that purebred black Maltese don’t exist; they can have slight markings or change colors but are not black!

 Having said that, the color of your Maltese shouldn’t (and doesn’t!) matter if you’re not going to breed, parade or put him/her into dog competitions.
 As mentioned, if you do come across breeders selling these pups, report them, as more often than not, these puppies come from horrible puppy mills.